 Much of this anger is justified, but often misplaced.
 A majority of American voters elected President Barack Obama along with very Conservative Republican House and Senate majorities.
 When the government is so divided, not only on partisan lines but also on philosophical and ideological lines, neither “side” is going to accomplish very much.
 This may be frustrating to partisans, but it is a feature of the American system of separated powers.
 Moreover, this divided government reflects a divided electorate in which citizens disagree on the proper path forward for the country.
 Until and unless voters restore the Country to unified party control (and maybe even a supermajority in the Senate) gridlock will prevail; voters can expect no meaningful policy changes with a high likelihood of more fiscal cliffs, credit downgrades, debt ceiling fights, and government shut downs.

-The only alternative to one party rule is bi-partisan rule, which means voters will have to elect candidates who know that governing is the process of building consensus, not “holding the line” so you can grandstand on “principle.”
+The only alternative to one party rule is bi-partisan rule, which means voters will have to elect candidates who know that governing is the process of building consensus, not “holding the line”.
 Republicans and Democrats are both guilty of doing the latter for purely electoral reasons.
 Compromise is essential to governance and that means solving problems by cutting deals which no body loves, no body hates, but everyone can live with.
 This brings us back to the central point mentioned above: the outsider.

 What do we mean when we say the public wants an “outsider?”
 At least three of the candidates who seem to have been branded as “insiders” now, or at least as “less outsider than Trump”, were elected as outsiders only five years ago as part of the Tea Party revolution: Senators Rand Paul, Ted Cruz, and Marco Rubio.
 Does less than a full term in the Senate now make you part of the establishment, even if you spent that term fighting the establishment!?
 And what about the Governors running?
 Can you be an insider of the Washington establishment when you’ve never held office in Washington?
 If you can, Trump is an establishment insider too.